 Case Report Form Data are submitted through the case-based record type mpox (MPX) to The European Surveillance System (TESSy) database hosted at ECDC.

-Summary of number of cases of mpox identified through IHR mechanisms and official public sources and reported to TESSy, European Region, 2022–2024
+Summary of number of cases of mpox identified through IHR mechanisms and official public sources and reported to TESSy, WHO European Region, 2022–2025

 Countries and areas reporting new cases in the past 4 ISO weeks are highlighted in blue

-Overall number of cases of mpox, per date of notification, European Region, TESSy, 2022–2024
+Overall number of cases of mpox, per date of notification, for the whole period and zoom on the last year, WHO European Region, TESSy

 Date of notification is defined as the date when the case report is notified for the first time to the place of notification, date of diagnosis is defined as the first date of clinical or laboratory diagnosis, and date of onset as the date of onset of any symptoms.